 Don't use the Install Application step in this task sequence.
 Use the Install Package step to install apps.

 In version 2006 and earlier, you can't yet deploy an app task sequence to a user collection.
 This issue was resolved in version 2010.

 Support for Universal Windows Platform (UWP) apps

-Windows 10 devices don't require a sideloading key to install line-of-business apps.
+Windows 10 or later devices don't require a sideloading key to install line-of-business apps.
 To enable sideloading on Windows, however, the registry key

 HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\Appx\AllowAllTrustedApps must have a value of 1.

 If you don't configure this registry key, Configuration Manager automatically sets this value to 1 the first time you deploy an app to the device.
 If you've set this value to 0, Configuration Manager can't automatically change the value, and your line-of-business app deployment fails.

 Digitally sign UWP line-of-business apps.
 Use a code-signing certificate that's trusted on each device to which you deploy the app.
 Use certificates from your organization's PKI, or purchase a certificate from a third-party provider whose public root certificate is already trusted by Windows.